 Members rehearse several times a week with one of Cambridge's finest choral groups, becoming familiar with an extraordinarily broad repertoire ranging from complex renaissance polyphony to challenging contemporary works.
 The choir has an active social scene, eating together at formal and running weekly 'Choir Tea' and cake, as well as playing in an inter-college choir football league (see below).
 Choir members forge friendships which last a lifetime.

 The Chapel Choir continues to support the wider musical life of Christ's through its involvement with Christ's College Music Society.
 Choir members often organise and perform in concerts, as well as organising dinners, concert after-parties and other social events alongside the society.
 Most notably, choir members perform at a termly Choral Scholar's Recital, showcasing the voices of the choir through a combination of solo and group performances.

 The Choir's repertoire embraces sacred and secular music from the 15th century to the present, enjoying a broad concert repertoire and selection of service music.
-Recent programmes have included Mozart's Requiem, Bach's Mass in B Minor, Scarlatti's Stabat Mater and Handel's Messiah, performing with orchestra often.
+Recent programmes have included Mozart's Requiem, Bach's Mass in B Minor, Scarlatti's Stabat Mater and Handel's Messiah, often performing with orchestra.
 They have also performed Bach and Brahms motets, Mozart and Kodaly, extended works by Howells, Britten, Faure and Parry, and a selection of secular music.
+The choir has a commitment to singing music by female composers; our services regularly feature in the university-wide Minerva Festival, and the choir has recently recorded two CDs of music by Annabel Rooney.
 Information about our services and music is provided here.